Brothers Turn Two | Little Blue Truck Birthday Party

 My backup hard drive runs with Time Machine to create a copy of what’s on my external, and I keep it in our fire-proof safe when it’s not plugged in.
 On my phone, I have the Amazon Photos app, which constantly backs up new photos (not videos, but if you have Prime, it’s free to back up unlimited photos, so it’s silly not to take advantage.)

 Beyond that, I knew it was worth paying for some sort of reliable cloud storage to protect these memories – as dramatic as it sounds, it’s our family’s legacy at stake.
-I’ve never liked iCloud, so paying for more storage there wasn’t an option for me.
+Like I mentioned before— iCloud doesn’t actually back up an extra copy of your photos, it only syncs what’s currently on your phone (so if your phone is stolen and photos get deleted, they’re gone for good) SCARY.
 Dropbox is a good alternative and is what Nancy Ray uses - its base plan is $119 a year for 2TB, but I didn’t need quite that much space.
-I have about 6,000 total photos and videos right now (1200 of those are our wedding photos) for a total of 55GB.
+I have about 8,000 total photos and videos right now (1200 of those are our wedding photos) for a total of 98GB.
 Google One (what they now call all your storage across Gmail, Google Drive, Google Photos, etc.) has a 200GB option for $29 a year, which is perfect for me.
-Honestly, I think Google Photos sucks as much as iCloud and I deleted the app from my phone a while ago.
-BUT, I love the rest of the Google Suite’s integration enough to make up for it, and I like how Google Drive allows you to copy entire folders over from your computer and it keeps the same hierarchy.
+To be honest, I hate the Google Photos interface BUT, I love the rest of the Google Suite’s integration enough to make up for it, and I like how Google Drive allows you to copy entire folders over from your computer and it keeps the same hierarchy.
 So Google Drive is where my photos are currently residing on the cloud!

 But what about…